stormpath/stormpath-documentation/source/reference.rst

   * - ``modifiedAt``
     - String
     - ISO-8601 Datetime
-    - Indicates when this resource’s properties were last modified
+    - Indicates when this resource’s attributes were last modified

 **Group Membership Example**